-Mosul: Swathes of territory recaptured from ISIS
+Mosul: Territory recaptured from ISIS

 Refugee agencies are anticipating that the fight for Mosul could trigger a humanitarian crisis as up to a million people could be displaced.

-The UN High Commissioner for Refugees (UNHCR) has five camps ready to shelter up to 45,000 Iraqis displaced by the offensive and it could handle up to 120,000 if the agency finds sites for more camps.
+The UN High Commissioner for Refugees has five camps ready to shelter up to 45,000 Iraqis displaced by the offensive and it could handle up to 120,000 if the agency finds sites for more camps.

 The city holds both strategic and symbolic importance -- since being overrun at lightning speed by ISIS fighters two years ago it remains the largest Iraqi city under militant control and was the city from which ISIS first declared its caliphate.